Rules to ensure a perfect delivery

 - For quality printing of your order, bitmap images should be created at 300 PPI in actual template size.
 We are not responsible for the print quality when a low-resolution file is provided.

-Bleed is the area of artwork that is extended beyond the actual dimensions of the document.
-Any objects in your artwork that touch the edges of the finished document require 1/8 (.125) inch bleed.
-When preparing artwork, please extend all background images and text intended to bleed 1/8 (.125) inch from each cut line edge.
+Bleed is the area of your artwork that is extended beyond the actual dimensions of the document.
+Any objects in your artwork that touch the edges of the finished document require a 1/8 (.125) inch bleed.
+When preparing your artwork, please extend all background images and text intended to bleed 1/8 inch from each cut line edge.

-Safe area is the area of artwork that is 1/8 (.125) inch within the actual dimensions of the document.
-Any artwork that is not intended to be cut off, such as text or logos, must be 1/8 (.125) inch inside all cut line edges.
+The safe area is the area of artwork that is 1/8 (.125) inch within the actual dimensions of the document.
+Any artwork that is not intended to be cut off, such as text or logos, must be 1/8 inch inside all cut line edges.

 Please refer to our online spec sheets and templates for correct bleed and safe area dimensions.

-Although orders are printed in digital 4 color CMYK process, PMS colors may be provided as a reference.
-We will attempt to match as closely as possible however there is no guarantee of perfect color matching.
-The heat lamination process used during production may result in subtle color shade variations between the proof and the actual product.
-Future orders may also experience color variation from original production.
+Although orders are printed in a digital four color CMYK process, PMS colors may be provided as a reference.
+We will attempt to match as closely as possible.
+However, we cannot guarantee that the color will be matched perfectly.
+The heat lamination process used during production may result in subtle color shade variations between the proof and actual product.
+Future orders may also experience color variation from the original production.

-*Please also note when proofing that the colors viewed on your monitor or printed from outside printers are not an accurate color match of the finished product.
+Please note: When proofing, the colors that you see on your monitor are not an accurate color match of the final product.